hammadbinsajjad/Open-In-Warp-Terminal/README.md

 This service menu is tested on Kubuntu 25.10 (Plasma 6) and Kubuntu 24.04 (Plasma 5).

-Other than the issue mentioned in the section above, I haven't found any other issue.
-Please open an issue if you find encounter any.
+Other than the issue mentioned in the section above, I haven't found any other issues.
+Please open an issue if you encounter any.

 ## Screenshot